 A Trademark Registration allows a company owner’s C.E.O. to claim compensation for trademark infringement of it’s core company trademark.
 If there is a Court order of Trademark infringement, then Compensation can requested either for damage to the Trademark’s reputation, or profit taken by use of the company’s Trademark Registration.
 Even similar brands can infringe, where a word or word(s) are shared between them and the Trademark Registration.

 Trademark Registration Options

-Name Trademarks (words): For example you can register your company name or business name as a trademark.
-Contrary to belief, the company or business name provides no legal rights to the name.
+Trademark Your Brand Name: For example you can register your company name or business name as a Trademark.
+Contrary to belief, the company or business registration with Australian Investment and Securities Commission (A.S.I.C.) provides no legal rights to the name.
 Trademark Registration for word(s) only protects the text, and does not protect any impression such as graphics, signatures, fonts, etc.

-Graphic Trademarks (logos): Logos such as Nike’s “Tick” symbol have been registered as a trademark.
+Trademark the Graphics or Logos: Logos such as Nike’s “Tick” symbol have been registered as a Trademark.
 This allows you to stop copying of the graphics.

-Combination Trademarks (word and logos): This is where both the word and image are registered together.
+Trademark the Combination of the brand and logo: This is where both the word and image combination are registered as a Trademark together.

 Why use a Trademark Attorney?

-Your Trademark Attorney or Trademark Lawyer can work out the best formats to use when lodging a trademark application.
-Choosing the correct format is important, otherwise the trademark may not be enforceable against trademark copycats, or could be subject of trademark non use (cancellation) proceedings.
-Our Trademark attorneys use non-use proceedings to cancel Trademark Registrations with faults for our clients who have similar names.
+Your Trademark Attorney or Trademark Lawyer can work out the best formats to use when lodging a Trademark Application.
+Choosing the correct format is important, otherwise the trademark may not be enforceable against Trademark copycats, or could be subject of Trademark non use (cancellation) proceedings.

 How are trademark applications processed?